jugen667/saturn_translater/README.md

 # KNOWN BUGS

-- Multiple OR and AND in If not sure if ok -> to test
+- Mixing 'OR' and 'AND' in conditionnal makes the instruction creation messy : to fix ?

 ---------------